 Cigarette smoking indoors increases the concentration of carbon monoxide and carbon dioxide which impacts the health of occupants.

 It is released from photocopiers, solvents that are used to make cleaners, glues, etc.

-The inadequate intensity of light can lead to physical hazards at workplace.
+The inadequate intensity of light can lead to physical hazards in the workplace.
 Too much or too dim light affects the vision of occupants which further can result in accidents.

-Ideal temperature at work is 20-24 degree Celsius.
-Too much of heat or too cold temperature affects the working ability of worker.
+The ideal temperature at work is 20-24 degrees Celsius.
+Too much heat or too cold temperature affects the working ability of workers.

-The levels of noise and hearing aid are related to one other.
-The area that have high noise levels to which occupants are exposed for longer duration as a part of their occupation experiences hearing aids, confusion in understanding, and even deafness.
+The levels of noise and hearing aid are related to one another.
+The area that has high noise levels to which occupants are exposed for a longer duration as a part of their occupation experience hearing aids, confusion in understanding, and even deafness.
 Hence, it is necessary to monitor the noise levels at the workplace.

 Air Quality Solutions For Oil & Gas Industry